Share

 What bead technology can do

-CytoSorbents’ proprietary bead technology provides physicians with an advanced tool for the adsorption of selected water-insoluble substances and toxins from whole blood that are not typically accessible by conventional dialysis.
+CytoSorbents’ proprietary bead technology provides physicians with an advanced tool for the adsorption of size-selected water-insoluble substances and toxins from whole blood complementing conventional diffusion-based purification techniques.

 • Cytokine imbalance

 Massive and uncontrolled production of cytokines — often referred to as a “cytokine storm” — can be triggered, for example, by infection in sepsis.
-This excessive inflammatory response may have acute, life-threatening consequences due to circulatory shock (septic or vasoplegic shock), capillary leakage, and microcirculatory disturbances, which can lead to multiple organ dysfunction and death.
+This excessive inflammatory response may have acute, life-threatening consequences due to circulatory shock, capillary leakage, and microcirculatory disturbances, which can lead to multiple organ dysfunction and death.

 • Removal of excessive cytokine levels

 Adsorptive reduction of elevated cytokine concentrations is intended to support the re-balancing of inflammatory mediators in the bloodstream.
-By modulating the systemic inflammatory response, this mechanism may contribute to stabilization of hemodynamic and metabolic parameters in patients with severe inflammation.
+By modulating the systemic inflammatory response, this mechanism is intended to contribute to stabilization of hemodynamic and metabolic parameters in patients with severe inflammation.

 • Bilirubin imbalance